[?] Subscribe To This Site

 Wholesale timber

-Soi Pracha Rat 24 is a Bangkok community that grew up around the wood craftsmen trade and has survived the pressures of the modern economy and urbanization.
+This Bangkok community grew up around the wood craftsmen trade and has survived the pressures of the modern economy and urbanization.

 Traditional skills have been preserved within the community to strengthen the local economy and keep the community with its distinctive character alive.